Degrowth: the Radical (Re)Action Needed to Avoid Total Economic and Environmental Collapse

 I would prefer to be pragmatic and talk about some fundamental truths about how much stuff we’ve got.
 There is space within this Triennale to critique the statement that we must find a way to degrow, but I’m only really interested in those critiques when they’re coming with a pretty bold alternative such as asteroid mining because otherwise you’re just living in this fantasy where we have resources forever, which we don’t.

 MS: I mean asteroid mining is a good talking point because it’s illustrative of the scale of innovation that we need if we’re going to avoid degrowth, basically.
 If you look at the graphs, you look at the correlation between the growth of GDP and the use of fossil fuels, these two things are so interlinked that you can’t argue with that fact at this point.
 And if you then project the continuing growth of GDP, we need to decouple GDP growth and the use of natural resources.
-The thing is, this is theoretically possible, this could be done, but the level of scientific and technological innovation and the speed at which that would have to happen in order to enable that is just so unlikely, it’s absolutely preposterously unlikely.
+The thing is, this is theoretically possible, this could be done, but the level of scientific and technological innovation and the speed at which that would have to happen in order to enable that is just so unlikely.
 We need to be pragmatic and look at other options.

 PH: Fundamentally, degrowth is coming sooner or later.
-The challenge we’re putting to designers is let’s get there by design rather than just by collapsing into it when our current economy falls apart.
+The challenge we’re putting to designers is: let’s get there by design rather than just inevitably collapsing into it.

 Alongside Maria Smith and Phineas Harper, the curatorial team for the 2019 Oslo Architecture Triennale includes Matthew Dalziel and Cecilie Sachs Olsen.